Skip to content

 Backend-->>Client: Login, Spawn Chunks

-2. Instant restart: Restarting Passage doesn’t affect connected players
+2. Instant restart: Restarting Passage doesn’t affect players already transferred to backends

-3. Horizontal scaling: Run multiple Passage instances with simple load balancing
+3. Horizontal scaling: Run multiple Passage instances behind any TCP load balancer

-4. No synchronization: No need to sync state between instances
+4. No synchronization: No state to sync between instances

 PhaseDurationNotes